iamlux20/iamlux20/README.md

 - 👋 Hi, I’m @iamlux20
 - 👀 I’m interested in developing Laravel web apps and mobile apps with Flutter.
-Other skills include Tailwind, Bootstrap, JS vanilla, and other PHP variants.
+Other skills include Bootstrap, JS vanilla, and Livewire.
-- 🌱 I’m currently learning the in-depth mechanics of Laravel
+- 🌱 I’m currently learning the in-depth mechanics of Laravel and Livewire
-- 📫 You can reach me here or at Twitter @iamlux20
+- 📫 You can reach me here